philprobinson84/beacon-tracker/README.md

 This Python project consists of multiple scanner elements (intended to run on RPi) and a single co-ordinator element.

-Beacon position is triangulated based on the position of the scanners.
+Beacon position is triangulated by the co-ordinator element based on the position of the scanners.

+THIS PROJECT IS STILL UNDER DEVELOPMENT.

 ## Scanner